PGEU Best Practice Paper on Antimicrobial Resistance (AMR)

 available in all EU languages which can be adapted as necessary to raise awareness of the dangers of self-medication with antibiotics and their ineffectiveness against colds and seasonal influenza (‘flu).

-In 2016 PGEU provided significant input into the ECDC’s EU guidelines on the prudent use of antimicrobials in humans
+PGEU also provided significant input into the ECDC’s EU guidelines on the prudent use of antimicrobials in humans

 which specifically mentions the role of pharmacists in ensuring the prudent use of antimicrobials.